 Wipe the grease fittings clean before applying grease to the grease fittings.

 Refer to the maintenance schedule for service intervals and the amount of grease.

-1. Grease the main auger bearings and the deep snow top auger bearings (if equipped).
+- 1. Detach the snow blower from the power unit. - 2.
+Apply grease to the auger shaft bearings and the top auger shaft bearings (if equipped).